 A Purchasing Power Crisis?
 (With a Dash of Refinancing Opportunity)

 Inflation creates a gap between anticipated return and the purchasing power of actual return.
-If we have an efficient fixed, known, stable inflation adjusted return, non-correlated financial instrument we bridge this impasse.
-Our financial risk then becomes matters of business judgment more than of eternal monetary policy.
-A mutually agreeable index of the diminution of purchasing power over time must be applied using a methodology that is sure, transparent and simple while respecting the risk of all parties to transaction.
+An efficient fixed and known stable inflation adjusted return delivered by a non-correlated financial instrument manages this fundamental risk.
+With such a tool financial planning and risk assessment become matters focused on business risk without the need to add guesses about the effects of eternal monetary policy.
+A mutually agreed index of the diminution of purchasing power over time must be applied using a methodology that is sure, transparent and simple while respecting the risk of all parties to transaction.
+Both sides must derive real benefit even if precise parity is not assured.
+The exercise is one of management, not perfection.

 Desired Requirements

-1) An instrument more effective, simple and tax efficient than current financial instruments such as Tips, Linker’s, etc. The vehicle must address the pervasive practice of sovereign printing currency to fund the accreted debt they have incurred and reduce the timing of refinancing risks.
+1) An instrument more effective, simple and tax efficient than current financial instruments such as Tips, Linker’s, etc. The instrument must manage the pervasive practice of sovereign printing currency to fund accreted national debt.

 4) The PRINCIPAL and the RETURN (interest in western markets and the ‘shared profits’ in Shari’a) must be paid in Constant Purchasing Power.
-The able assessment of business risk, not a guess of inflation risk, determines the winners and losers.
+The able assessment of business risk, not a guess of inflation risk, should determine the winners and losers.

 6) A mutually agreed index to adjust the nominal payments into constant purchasing power can be a published index or one tailored to a specific market.
-It must be applied in a manner that results in managing not only inflation risk, but a measure of business cycle risk as well.
+It must manage inflation risk while reflecting industry specific business cycle variables as well.
 Both sides will enjoy potential benefit.
-The focus of a transaction will be on the business risk where it belongs.
+The focus of a transaction will be on the business risk where it belongs once an appropriate measurement of actual, not projected, inflation is agreed.
+The cost of the loan will reflect reality, not preloaded and imprecise best guesses.

 REAL RETURN METHODOLOGIES (RRM)